 In this course, no electronic devices (laptops, phones, iPads, other tablets, etc.) may be used.
-These devices may seem helpful for note-taking, but in reality they are distracting to both their users and any students around their users (not to mention to the instructor).
+These devices may seem helpful for note-taking, but in reality, they are distracting to both their users and any students around their users (not to mention to the instructor).
 Studies over the past several years have consistently shown that laptop use in class is detrimental to learning for multiple reasons.
 In addition, taking notes by hand has been shown to increase understanding and retention of topics discussed in class.

-In addition: all cell-phones should be put on silent or turned off during class.
+In addition: all cell-phones should be put on silent or turned off during class and left in your bag.
 Vibrate is not acceptable.
-If I see you checking your phone, texting, or your phone vibrates or rings during an in-class performance your participation grade will be automatically reduced by one letter grade.
+If I see you checking your phone, pulling it out of your pocket, texting, or your phone vibrates or rings during class both your attendance and participation grade will be reduced to zero (0) for that day.
 If you have an extenuating circumstance and you need to keep your phone on for some reason, you must let me know ahead of time.